 Massage videos are great tools for therapists to learn new massage techniques for treatment of headaches and neck pain, without having to travel to take a class.

-One of the most common pain complaints that massage therapists hear is how the pain of headaches keeps them from performing work duties and other daily activities, so it is important that therapists understand neck massage techniques, and how and where to work trigger points in those muscles.
+One of the most common pain complaints that massage therapists hear is how the pain of headaches keeps them from performing work duties and other daily activities.